Updated May 18th, 2022

 A journal impact factor (JIF) is a measure of how many citations an average article receives over a given period.
 The JIF is the leading method of scholarly assessment in today’s research world and can be found in Clarivate’s Web of Science Database.

-Back when it was initially proposed, the JIF was used to measure the impact individual articles had on the scientific and research community.
-In contrast, now it’s more commonly used to assess only the journal’s (encompassing all articles in that journal) impact on the scientific community.
+The JIF was used to measure the impact individual articles had on the scientific and research community when it was initially proposed.
+Now, it’s more commonly used to assess the entire journal’s impact (encompassing all articles in that journal) on the scientific community.
 This comes with its own set of limitations, and we will talk about this more in-depth.